BECOMING A BIRTHWAYS DOULA

 - Might be massage therapists, social workers, and chiropractors who want to expand into birth work

-- Are RNs and Labor & Delivery Nurses who want to give more dedicated time to being with the laboring woman and her family than hospital settings allow
+- Are RNs and Labor & Delivery Nurses who want to give more dedicated time to being with the laboring woman and her family than hospital settings allow and/or providing support in-home to families during the postpartum time

 - Are parents wanting to supplement family income